vaibhavi19-gif/tododjango/README.md

 # django-todolist

-Django-todolist
+JustDo

-Django-todolist adds a task to the list, allows you to mark completed or uncompleted tasks and also delete the task.
+JustDo - is not only your simple todolist which allows one to mark completed or uncompleted tasks and also to delete a specific task.
-We can also rename the task.
+We can rename a particular task.
-It also shows the current-date.
+The list also shows you the current-day task and one can also list down the future tasks and manage them or see them by specifying the date.